 By using Maven, public health officials gain the flexibility to focus on what matters most – the health of people in the communities they serve.

 Other typical commercial off-the-shelf (COTS) solutions and customized software tools require vendor improvements and upgrades when outbreaks arise, or when the CDC issues changes to reporting requirements.
-Maven is different, however.
-It’s configured to support any public health program’s immediate needs, and can be modified on the fly, without relying on specialized software updates when an outbreak strikes, or changes arise in regulatory requirements.
+Maven is configured to support any public health program’s immediate needs, and can be modified on the fly, without relying on specialized software updates when an outbreak strikes, or changes arise in regulatory requirements.

 Public health officials who use Maven can start tracking and reporting on outbreak activity immediately.
 There’s no need to wait for a vendor to ramp up development activity or update new source code.